Header image

 Multiple trainings are given every week, for both beginners and advanced climbers.
 To participate, you must both be a member of the ESAC and have a sports card.
 For sport climbing training you must be in possession of a Toprope certificate.
 This can be obtained at ESAC at the start of the academic year and with the spring intro at the Indoor Toprope course.
-For more courses see the courses section.
+For more courses see the Courses section.

 Our trainings are not possible without our lovely trainers!
 Below they give a small introduction of themselves.